dualslash/The-FAIR-Handbook/The-FAIR-Handbook/dss3.md

 The provision of secure computing environments can in some cases be complex and maintenance has traditionally been expensive, but with advances in software and with the low entry cost modern cloud cyberinfrastructure, these technological solutions are becoming more feasible to implement for a larger range of organizations.

 The researcher-to-data approach is mostly applied by parties that collect large data sets.
-For example, LifeLines collects a great amount of health data of a major cohort of volunteers (167.000) in the Northern part of the Netherlands, over a large period of time.
+For example, LifeLines manages a large amount of health data of a major cohort of volunteers (167.000) in the Northern part of the Netherlands, over a large period of time.
 LifeLines allows other research parties to use data within a secure computing environment.
-In the UK OpenSafely provides a secure analytics platform for analysis of 58 million NHS electronic health records.
-OpenSafely6 also provides an open source software platform that can be used for the researcher-to-data approach by other parties or institutes.
+In the UK [OpenSafely](https://www.opensafely.org/) provides a secure analytics platform for analysis of 58 million NHS electronic health records.
+OpenSafely also provides an [open source software platform](https://github.com/opensafely-core) that can be used for the researcher-to-data approach by other parties or institutes.

 The researcher-to-data strategy works well when there is one data controller that controls a large collection of data.
 However, a problem arises when sensitive data from multiple data holders are in combination needed for analysis.
 In those cases, collecting data in one central environment is often not a convenient solution since individual data holders might not want to lose control over their data.